 Cost for the Project Lifesaver Program

-All products are purchased in USD as the equipment used in this program comes from Project Lifesaver International in Virginia.
+The equipment used in this program comes from Project Lifesaver International in Virginia.
 The present cost in Canadian dollars is $375 for the transmitter and approximately $50 per year for batteries and wristbands.
 Transmitters remain the property of Project Lifesaver Saskatoon.
 Clients are responsible for the replacement costs of the transmitter if it is lost or damaged.

 Donations to Project Lifesaver Saskatoon are welcome and appreciated and can be made through Saskatoon Search and Rescue, which operates the program in Saskatoon.
 A charitable tax receipt will be issued.